 Indeed, I have consumed far more of this chocolate than I can ever reconcile.
 It is so hard to resist.
 The coconut oil makes the chocolate so smooth it tastes almost as if it were a ganache.

-So, if you are looking for a healthier way to get your chocolate fix, you can make your own organic coconut oil dark chocolate at home…
+So, if you are looking for a healthier way to get your chocolate fix, here is how to make coconut oil dark chocolate at home…

 Homemade Salted Peppermint Dark Chocolate Recipe

-I put my coconut oil in the top of a double boiler – actually it isn’t a real double boiler.
-I couldn’t find my double boiler, so I simply fit a pot on top of another.
-A good question is, how does one lose a double boiler?
+- Put the coconut oil in the top of a double boiler.
+(I actually didn’t even use a real double boiler.
+I couldn’t find my double boiler, so I simply fit a pot on top of another.)
+You may ask, how does someone lose a double boiler?
 I honestly have no idea.

 Tempering chocolate makes chocolate smoother, shinier, and gives it that “snap” when you break it.